 "Oh God, I thought you two were going to do it making that bowl!
 I saw you nestle your butt up to his crotch.
 I'm jealous.
 I would do him in a handshake.
 He's a fox, you’re a lucky duck!”

 We laughed but I didn’t appreciate the duck comment, lucky or not, which brought back sibling ridicule of youth.
 Hubby got an unexpected hand-job that night as I closed my eyes and envisioned the potter's wheel spinning and the clay rising in my hands.

-Once he mounted me, I put my hands on his buttocks and imagined my love box as arising bowl.
+Once he mounted me, I put my hands on his buttocks and imagined my love box as a bowl arising.

 Erica shopped with me.
 She advised staying with the bait he’d already hooked on, cheek showing hot pants.
 I ruled out hot pants.
 Clothes can complicate a disrobe rush.
 I reasoned.